digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 - `protocolStack`: Allows configuring exactly which protocols will be layered together.
 - `securityModel`: Defines how the Listener will decide whether a request is secure or insecure.
 - `hostBinding`: Mechanism for determining which Hosts will be associated with this Listener.

+**Note:**

+Ambassador Edge Stack offers multiple configurations for [protocolStack](https://www.getambassador.io/docs/edge-stack/2.1/topics/running/listener/#securitymodel) and our recommandation is the `XFP` flag to be setup for all the connections to be secure.
+If the `X-Forwarded-Proto` header is present in the requests the AES will decide automatically to redirect all the requests from HTTP over to HTTPS for greater security.

 For more details, please visit the AES [Listener](https://www.getambassador.io/docs/edge-stack/2.1/topics/running/listener/) CRD official documentation.